jrbr/475_final_project/README.md

 	and decrypts then authentices a given ciphertext.

 	The decryption function has two modes:
-	1. standard: distinct messages are provided for padding error and <AC authentication erros
+	1. standard: distinct messages are provided for padding error and MAC authentication errors
 	2. hidden_errors: The same generic message is returned for both padding and MAC errors

 2. poa.py